-IT Clicked to me just this morning.
-Do you know what the Kubernetes architecture diagram is?
-How about Kubectl, microservices, serverless computing, Kubernetes monitoring, AWS, containers, Fluentd, pods, nodes or scaling?
+Do you know what a Kubernetes architecture diagram is?
+What about kubectl, microservices, serverless computing, Kubernetes monitoring, AWS, containers, Fluentd, pods, nodes, or scaling?
+These are essential computing terms you’ve likely heard, but do you fully grasp how they work together?

-A Kubernetes cluster architecture consists of a primary (control) plane and one or more nodes (worker machines).
+A Kubernetes cluster architecture refers to the structure of a system that includes a primary control plane and one or more worker nodes.
 Alternatively, it could be even more if you utilize Kubernetes self-managed services like kubeadmn, kops, etc.

-Both instances can be in the cloud, in the form of virtual machines, or even physical devices.
-However, when it comes to managed Kubernetes architecture diagram environments like Azure AKS, GCP GKE, and AWS EKS, the management of the control plane is done by the designated cloud provider.
+Both instances can be in the cloud, virtual machines, or even physical devices.
+However, when it comes to managed Kubernetes architecture diagram environments like Azure AKS, GCP GKE, and AWS EKS, the control plane is managed by the designated cloud provider.

-Now, when large-scale enterprises wish to perform mission-critical tasks, they’ll use Kubernetes, as it’s an open-source system for container management and a perfect solution for their needs.
-Why is Kubernetes so great?
-Here is what it can do:
+When large-scale enterprises wish to perform mission-critical tasks, they’ll use Kubernetes, an open-source system for container management and a perfect solution for their needs.

 Kubernetes is not a Platform as a Service (PaaS) per se, but you can use it as a complete PaaS starting base.

-Ever since Kubernetes showed up in the market, it has become a pretty popular tool and one of today’s most successful open-source platforms.
+Since Kubernetes showed up in the market, it has become a popular tool and one of today’s most successful open-source platforms.

 We need Kubernetes simply because it allows us to distribute our workloads across all available resources efficiently, but it also allows us to optimize infrastructure costs.